Traumatic Brain Injury (TBI Injury): Overview

 - Infection Prevention.
 Despite the safety measures done by the doctors and nurses, the risk for infection always exists.
 The devices that are placed on the patient’s body for monitoring can be a source of microbe.
 In case an infection is found, it will be forwarded to the laboratory to analyze the cause.
 Moreover, in case it is proven to exist, an antibiotic will be prescribed to the patient.

-To repair skull fractures, bleeding vessels, remove large clots, and relieve intracranial pressure, surgery must be necessary.
+To repair skull fractures, bleeding vessels, remove large clots, and relieve intracranial pressure, surgery may be necessary.
 These surgeries often include Craniotomy, Decompressive Craniectomy, Tracheotomy, and Percutaneous Endoscopic Gastrostomy Tube (PEG).
 Surgeons do these to help the holistic recovery of the patient.
 Although not all patients need surgeries during the first few assessments, the need to do so may come after.
 Thus, constant monitoring should take place.

 What are the possible complications of Traumatic Brain Injury?